epw/consensus/consensus.md

 **Name:** Joan, Ether, Miranda, Brother Wilhelm, Francis, Emira, Marja, Ingrid, Bernard, Rishi, Sister Eliza

-**Why was your humanity trivialized?** Because of my beliefs, because of my family ties, because I couldn't keep up
+**Why were you overlooked, downtrodden, or trivialized?** Because of my beliefs, because of my family ties, because I couldn't keep up
-**Why is your humanity still in question?** Because I keep screwing up, beccause I can't keep my mouth shut, because of my anger
+**Why are you ignored, oppressed, or dismissed?** Because I keep screwing up, beccause I can't keep my mouth shut, because of my anger
 **Why are you hunted?** Because I break the Rules, for my beliefs, for the Truth

 **Looks:**